- The Forest Family»

 - Statutory Documents»

-- Special Educational Needs (SEN) and Local Offer, Nurture and wellbeing support»
+- Special Educational Needs and Disabilities (SENd) and Local Offer, Nurture and wellbeing support»

-Special Educational Needs (SEN) and Local Offer, Nurture and wellbeing support
+Special Educational Needs and Disabilities (SENd) and Local Offer, Nurture and wellbeing support

 Children can experience a Special Educational and social and emotional Need at some point in their school career.
 The 1981 Education Act placed the onus on Governors to ensure that the Special Educational Needs of children in the school are being met.
 The 1988 Education Act established the principle of entitlement of all children to a balanced and broadly based curriculum.
 All teachers have responsibility for addressing the special needs of their pupils working in partnership with parents.

-Our Federation schools’ admissions policies recognise that all children should have equality of opportunity and, therefore, automatically all children will be considered for admission regardless of any disability.
+Our admissions arrangements recognise that all children should have equality of opportunity and, therefore, automatically all children will be considered for admission regardless of any disability.

 Definition of Special Needs

-Definitions of Special Educational Needs (SEN) taken from section 20 of the Children and Families Act 2014.
-A child or young person has SEN if they have a learning difficulty or disability, which calls for special educational provision to be made for them.
+Definitions of Special Educational Needs (SEND) taken from section 20 of the Children and Families Act 2014.
+A child or young person has SEND if they have a learning difficulty or disability, which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they:

 a) Have a significantly greater difficulty in learning than the majority of others of the same age; or